-Stock vote as a single class on all matters, except as otherwise required by law, with each share of Class A Common Stock entitling its holder to one vote and each share of Class B Common Stock entitling its holder to ten votes.
+Voting rights......
+The Class A Common Stock and Class B Common Stock vote as a single class on all matters, except as otherwise required by law, with each share of Class A Common Stock entitling its holder to one vote and each share of Class B Common Stock entitling its holder to ten votes.
 In all other respects the holders of Class A Common Stock and the holders of Class B Common Stock have equal rights.
 All of the shares of Class B Common Stock are owned by the Existing Stockholders.
-After consummation of the Offerings, the Existing Stockholders will beneficially own shares of Common Stock having approximately 98.6% of the combined voting power of the outstanding shares of Common Stock (approximately 98.4% if the underwriters over-allotment options are exercised in full).

-Risk Factors.....
-Prospective investors should consider certain risk factors and uncertainties relative to the Company, its business and the Distributor Options and the Class A Common Stock offered hereby including, without limitation, the Company's reliance on the independent distributors of NSI, the potential effects of adverse publicity, the potential negative impact of distributor actions, government regulation of direct selling activities, government regulation of products and marketing, reliance on certain distributors and the potential divergence of interests between distributors and the Company, the Company's entry into new markets, the management of the Company's growth, the possible adverse effect on the Company of a change in the status of Hong Kong, the Company's relationship with and reliance upon NSI and potential conflicts of interest related thereto, control by the Existing Stockholders and the anti-takeover effect of dual classes of Common Stock, the impact on income due to the Distributor Options, the Company's reliance on and concentration of outside manufacturers, the Company's reliance on operations of and dividends and distributions from its subsidiaries, issues related to transfer pricing and taxation, potential increases in distributor compensation expense, seasonality and cyclicality, product liability competition, operations outside the United States, currency risks, import restrictions, duties and regulation of consumer goods, the anti-takeover effects of certain charter, contractual and statutory provisions, the absence of a public market for the Class A Common Stock, factors re-lated to the determination of the offering price, fluctuations in the price of the Class A Common Stock, the existence of shares eligible for future sale into the Company's market for the Class A Common Stock upon exercise of the Distributor Options, employee stock bonus awards and otherwise, dilution, the absence of dividends, the reallocation and vesting of the Distributor Options, the decrease in the number of Distributor Options available, the effect of product returns, restrictions on the resale of shares underlying Distributor Options and regulatory and taxation risks.
+After consummation of the Offerings, the Existing Stockholders will beneficially own shares of Common Stock having approximately 98.8% of the combined voting power of the outstanding shares of $Common\ Stock$ (approximately 98.7% if the underwriters' over-allotment options are exercised in full).
+Risk Factors......
+Prospective investors should consider certain risk factors and uncertainties relative to the Company, its business and the Class A Common Stock offered hereby including, without limitation, the Company's reliance on the independent distributors of NSI, the potential effects of adverse publicity, the potential negative impact of distributor actions, government regulation of direct selling activities, government regulation of products and marketing, reliance on certain distributors and the potential divergence of interests between distributors and the Company, the Company's entry into new markets, the management of the Company's growth, the possible adverse effect on the Company of a change in the status of Hong Kong, the Company's relationship with and reliance upon NSI and potential conflicts of interest related thereto, control by the Existing Stockholders and the anti-takeover effect of dual classes of Common Stock, the impact on income due to the Distributor Options, the Company's reliance on and concentration of outside manufacturers, the Company's reliance on operations of and dividends and distributions from its subsidiaries, issues related to transfer pricing and taxation, potential increases in distributor compensation expense, seasonality and cyclicality, product liability, competition, operations outside the United States, currency risks, import restrictions, duties and regulation of consumer goods, the antitakeover effects of certain charter, contractual and statutory provisions, the absence of a public market for the Class A Common Stock, factors related to the determination of the offering price, fluctuations in the price of the Class A Common Stock, the existence of shares eligible for future sale into the Company's market for the Class A Common Stock upon exercise of the Distributor Options, employee stock bonus awards and otherwise, dilution and the absence of dividends.